 Vietnamese Pork Rib Noodle Soup

 If beef is not your cup-of-tea, then you should check out Pho Vietz's Vietnamese Pork Rib Noodle Soup which is equally delicious.
-Generous portion of the meaty pork ribs are cook in the herbs and spices infused flavoursome soup to bring out it's natural flavour.
+A generous portion of the meaty pork ribs is cook in the herbs and spices infused flavoursome soup to bring out its natural flavour.

-Moving on, you should check this Vietnamese Ho Fun, served gravy style with a generous portion of 3 big deep-fried tiger prawns and vegetables such as shittake mushroom, onions, green peppers and brocolli.
-Full of wok-hei, this dish resemblance our chinese 'Tai-Chow' ~ Cantonese Fried Hor Fun as it uses flat rice noodles or kuey teow too.
+Moving on, you should check this Vietnamese Ho Fun, served gravy style with a generous portion of 3 big deep-fried tiger prawns and vegetables such as shiitake mushroom, onions, green peppers and broccoli.
+Full of wok-hei, this dish resemblance our Chinese 'Tai-Chow' ~ Cantonese Fried Hor Fun as it uses flat rice noodles or kuey teow too.

 Banh Mi (Baguette)